mdlacasse/Owl/README.md

 Available rates are from 1928
 to last year and can be used to test historical performance.
-Fixed rates can also be provided, as well as stochastic rates, which are generated using the statistical characteristics (mean and covariance matrix) of a selected historical year range.
+Fixed rates can also be provided, as well as stochastic rates, which are generated using the statistical characteristics (means and covariance matrix) of a selected historical year range.
 Extending the capabilities to Monte Carlo simulations should therefore be straightforward.
-Mean rates over a data period can also be chosen.
+Average rates over a data period can also be chosen.

 Basic input parameters are given through function calls while optional additional time series can be read from an Excel spreadsheet than contains future wages, contributions